Looking out at the landscape of 2020, it’s clear that there will be a new normal.

 Will we all wear masks all of the time?
-Will our children hear stories about dinner-and-a-movie first dates and think we’re telling quaint stories from a time long gone?
+Will our children hear stories about first date dinner-and-a-movie nights and think we’re telling quaint stories from a time long gone?
 Will there be no time for stories in the post-apocalyptic scorched-earth future our governments’ inaction will surely cause?

 It’s hard to say – the dreamer that lives inside everyone (even if it’s just a little, baby dreamer) likely wants to believe in the power of positivity and the benefits of small acts of kindness.
 The realist that lives inside everyone wants to prepare for the worst, learn to garden, and make friends with a stone mason.

 Countless articles have been written about the pandemic’s magnifying effect: What some of us were able to overlook before one tiny virus shut down the world can no longer be overlooked.

 Whether that’s the fragility of our economy, the true state of the climate crisis, the wealth gap present in most developed countries, or the apathy of our elected leaders…